 Support you with concerns regarding attendance

 Online safety: Each year group is taught online safety within the computing and PSHE Curriculums following the strands in the ‘Education for a Connected World’ Framework.
 Guides from National College are also share relating to specific areas of interest for children such as Fortnite and Tik-Tok are shared via the weekly newsletters or class dojo.
 Our Lady Queen of Peace also observe Internet Safety Day as a whole school, provide workshops where required and use the 360Safe online audit tool to ensure we are providing the highest level of practice in terms of online safety.
-This is reviewed annually.
+This is reviewed annually. .

 How will our safeguarding procedures be effective in supporting our families?